rxantos/tubras/tools/irrb/doc/camlight.rst

    :maxdepth: 2

 **irrB** allows camera and light node data to be exported to scene files.
-Camera and light data is only exported when the corresponding is selected in **irrB**'s export sub-panel.
+Camera and light data is only exported when the corresponding option is selected in **irrB**'s export sub-panel.

 Irrlicht camera and light specific properties may be set in **irrB**'s object sub-panel.